swaroopyadav49/Computer_Vision/README.md

 conda activate cvdev/
 ```

-- make sure working only in activated, New Environment(mlvenv).
+- make sure working only in activated, New Environment(cvdev).

 🔗 https://github.com/